Frequently Asked Questions

 We encourage you to become a member of TIFI right away, without waiting for graduation.
 It gives you access to a like-minded global community, conferences, and online classes.

-See links to each module for the cost of that module.
+See links to each course for the cost of that course.